The raspberry patch is general admission, no appointment necessary.

-You-pick raspberries are $4.50/pint.
+They are $5/pint.
 We do not sell pre-picked berries.
+Cash or check only.

-Fresh raspberries are perishable.
+Fresh raspberries are quite perishable.
 They must be refrigerated as soon as possible.
-Never leave them in a hot car or out on the kitchen counter.
-Once at home, it is best to wash them just before eating or processing in a cold water bath.
-You can add a splash of vinegar or lemon juice to eliminate bacteria and unwanted pests.
-Rinse gently with cold water.
+Never leave them in the car or out on the kitchen counter.
+It is best to wash them only before you eat them.
+Do not wash them, then put them into the refrigerator.
+We recommend a cold water bath with either a bit of vinegar or lemon juice to eliminate bacteria and any bugs.
+Soak for about 5 minutes, then rinse gently in cold water.
 Do not over handle them.
-We find that our unwashed berries last nicely several days in the fridge.
+We find that our unwashed berries last nicely in the fridge for several days.

 Our raspberries are sustainably grown and the next best thing to organic.
 Our entire patch is handweeded.
 We use OMRI certified (organic) fungicides.
 We rotate two OMRI insecticides for controlling Spotted Wing Drosophila.
 We only administer them at night to protect our large wild and domestic bee population.
 Eradication of SWD is impossible with the environmentally responsible methods we've chosen.
 We aim to control the population, but you may find them in berries.
 While a nuisance, they are harmless and a simple water bath solves the problem.